cetz-package/cetz/src/lib/decorations/path.typ

 )

 #let resolve-style(ctx, segments, style) = {
-  assert(not (style.N == none and style.length == none),
+  assert(not (style.segments == none and style.segment-length == none),
-    message: "Only one of N or length must be set, while the other must be auto") assert(style.N != none or style.length != none,
+    message: "Only one of segments or segment-length must be set, while the other must be auto") assert(style.segments != none or style.segment-length != none,
-    message: "Either N or length must be not equal to none")
+    message: "Either segments or segment-length must be not equal to none")

   // Calculate absolute start/stop distances
   let len = path-util.length(segments)